crukci-bioinformatics/ppms_wrapper/README.md

       quote "'" is encoded as "&amp;#39;".
 Other calls do not seem to use this encoding.
 Also, this call returns a bare list of logins, LF-separated, with no header.
 (Similar for `getprojects`.)
+   1. `getorders` returns a CSV-formatted string with the first row just the word "Orders", and the actual headers on the second row.

 1. The API doc does not provide the parameter for "getorderlines".
 The correct parameter is "orderref".

-1. `getorders` returns a CSV-formatted string with the first row just the word "Orders", and the actual headers on the second row.

 #### Rake Tasks

-1. Refresh list of email addresses with associated Raven IDs
+1. `rake redmine:ppms_wrapper:refresh_raven`: refresh list of email addresses with associated Raven IDs.
+To do: add option to re-check all email addresses.
-1. Refresh list of cost codes ("projects") with name, code, id
+1. `rake redmine:ppms_wrapper:refresh_cost_codes`: refresh list of cost codes ("projects") with name, code, id.
-1. Test format of each data type (group, list of groups, project, list of projects, etc). (to be implemented)
+1. Test format of each data type (group, list of groups, project, list of projects, etc).
+To do: implement.